What happens in this subject?

 Our priority is to encourage confidence in every student and dispel any negative perceptions some may have associated with Physical Education.

 Our aim in KS3 Physical Education is to promote competence and confidence within our broad and balanced curriculum fostering an enthusiasm for a variety of sports and activities.
-These include games, gymnastics and athletics based sports, as well as fitness related sessions.
+These include games (netball, basketball, football, rounders, badminton), gymnastics (including trampolining) and athletics based sports, as well as dance, fitness, team building and leadership related sessions.
+Students may also encounter alternative activities such as cricket, tennis, rugby and dodgeball if time allows.

-As part of the Key Stage 3 curriculum, students take part in 1 PE and 1 Dance lesson a week, with pupils participating in the same activity for 6 weeks.
+As part of the Key Stage 3 curriculum, students take part in 1 Games and 1 PE lesson a week, with pupils participating in the same activity for 6 weeks.
 In addition to this, we also offer an inclusive inter-form programme that is organised every term for a different sport.
+These competitions also encompass House-System related events in order to promote house participation and solidarity.

 Within KS3 our students dive into a range of activities where social, motor and cognitive skills are introduced and built upon.
 Lessons provide opportunity for students to work either individually or as part of a team through a range of competitive, creative and challenging experiences.
 Students develop their understanding of fair play, self responsibility and equality which are part of the DSTC Cooperative values.